PRINT

 synchronized to maintain engine timing.
 Whether serpentine,

-(the belts on the outside of the engine),
+V-belt or fan belt (the belts on the outside of the engine),

 they all transmit power from the front of the engine to accessories